oleavitt/weather-api/README.md

 # Weather API app

 ## Overview
 An iOS weather app developed using SwiftUI that displays current weather and forecasts for a given location or place.
-It uses the "weatherapi.com" API as its data source.
+It uses the "weatherapi.com" RESTful API as its data source.

 ### Requirements
 - iOS 17.6 or later